citp/privacy-policy-historical/m/ma/max/maxthon.com.md

 We, at Maxthon, highly value your privacy and it is one of our top priorities.
 We strictly protect the security of your data and protect it from disclosure, with certain exceptions only granted when requested by law or court order.

 This privacy statement is intended to help you understand what data we collect, how and why we collect it and how we use it.
-However, this Policy only applies to Maxthon’s browser products and our own websites.
-We encourage you to refer to the privacy statements of the third-party links, websites and apps/products that you may access and use from Maxthon’s browser products or our own website.
+However, this Policy only applies to Maxthon's browser products and our own websites.
+We encourage you to refer to the privacy statements of the third-party links, websites and apps/products that you may access and use from Maxthon's browser products or our own website.

 This is important.
 We hope you take time to read it carefully.

-## Maxthon’s Websites
+## Maxthon's Websites

-When you visit Maxthon’s websites, we may collect visitor statistics.
-These may include information about the visitors’ IP-addresses, usage patterns, the time at which users visit our page, and information about the browser and operating system used.
+When you visit Maxthon's websites, we may collect visitor statistics.
+These may include information about the visitors' IP-addresses, usage patterns, the time at which users visit our page, and information about the browser and operating system used.
 This information is solely for statistical purpose and is not used to identify individuals.
 We use these statistics to improve and optimize the usability of our products and services for our users.
 They help us determine where we need to improve and prioritize our resources accordingly.
-We may also share these statistics with our partners to show them our users’ behavior at a macro level.
+We may also share these statistics with our partners to show them our users' behavior at a macro level.

 Our websites may use cookies.
 A cookie is a tiny data file that resides on your computer, mobile phone, or other device, and allows us to recognize you as a visitor when you return to the website using the same computer and web browser.
 This allows us to provide a more customized experience for our visitors.
 You can remove or block cookies using the settings in your browser.

 Maxthon and our partners may use cookies, “Web Beacon”, “Clear GIF” and other technologies to analyze if our users have seen relevant content (such as ads) and how they react to the content.
-But we won’t collect personal identifiable information about you.
+But we won't collect personal identifiable information about you.

-## Maxthon’s Browser Products
+## Maxthon's Browser Products

 ### How do we learn information about you?